 Mr. Lauriski is a member of the National Mining Association, the National Stone, Sand and Gravel Association, and is a former Chairman of the Utah Board of Oil, Gas and Mining.
 He has been recognized by the Society of Mining Engineers with the prestigious Daniel C. Jackling award and the President’s Citation for his achievements toward a safer mining industry.

-Mark Savit is a Shareholder in the Denver office of Jackson Lewis P.C. and a member of the Husch Blackwell Energy & Natural Resources group Mr. Savit counsels clients in government investigations and on regulatory matters to help limit civil liabilities, prevent criminal prosecutions, and promote sound health, safety, and environmental policies.
+Mark Savit is a member of the Husch Blackwell Energy & Natural Resources group Mr. Savit counsels clients in government investigations and on regulatory matters to help limit civil liabilities, prevent criminal prosecutions, and promote sound health, safety, and environmental policies.
 Mr. Savit has expertise in health and safety law, industrial disaster response, and environmental law and related litigation and legislative services.
 Mr. Savit began his career at the Department of the Interior where he headed the special investigation unit of the Mining Enforcement and Safety Administration.

 Mr. Savit received a Bachelor of Arts from the University of Southern California in 1970 and earned his Juris Doctor degree from Georgetown University Law Center in 1976.
 He is an adjunct professor of public health at the University of Arizona, serves on the Technical Advisory Committee of the Institute for Mineral Resources, and is a member of the Manufacturers and Services Board of the National Stone, Sand and Gravel Association.